mehulagg/gitlab/doc/user/project/merge_requests/allow_collaboration.md

    ![Check out branch button](img/commit-button_v13_12.png)
 1. In the modal window, select **{copy-to-clipboard}** (**Copy**) for step 1 to copy the `git fetch` and `git checkout` instructions to your clipboard.
-   Paste the commands, which look like this example, into your terminal:
+   Paste the commands (which look like this example) into your terminal:

    ```shell
    git fetch git@gitlab.com:thedude/awesome-project.git update-docs